Adolis García Player Props: Rangers vs. Yankees

-The Texas Rangers and Adolis Garcia, who went 1-for-5 with a home run and two RBI last time in action, take on Luis Severino and the New York Yankees at Yankee Stadium, Saturday at 4:05 PM ET.
+The Texas Rangers, including Adolis Garcia (.400 on-base percentage in past 10 games, 67 points above season-long percentage), take on starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He notched a home run while going 1-for-5 in his previous game against the Yankees.

 Adolis García Game Info & Props vs. the Yankees